mem-memov/ndb-server/README.md

 u@upc ~ $
 ```

-To stop the server one can press the combination of keys Ctrl+C.
+To stop the server you can press the combination of keys Ctrl+C.